 After a year of being asked to create it, the Fine Arts in Our Homeschool Plus: High School Membership Experience is finally here!
+Update– it’s now been combined with the Music in Our Homeschool Plus membership!

 If you are struggling with finding a way to include Fine Arts on your Homeschool High School transcript, we have you covered!